 Failure to put all material terms and conditions of a business venture in writing is fool hardy.
 Memories fade, circumstances change and businesses encounter unforeseen circumstances.
 Worse yet, some unscrupulous partners have convenient memories designed to maximize their return at your expense.
 These six quick tips from a Texas partnership lawyer can ensure your fair treatment, instead of an expensive legal battle.

 Put it in Writing

 Most legal disputes can be avoided if agreements, obligations and responsibilities are confirmed in a writing signed by all parties involved.
 If it is promised, obtain confirmation of all the details.
 It also helps you remember what you agreed to do.
 Even a short and sweet writing can protect you.
-Recall the case in Dallas where a partner obtained a $1 million settlement for his equity based on a couple of sentences scrawled on a cocktail napkin.
+For instance, recall the case in Dallas where a partner obtained a $1 million settlement for his equity based on a couple of sentences scrawled on a cocktail napkin.

-Handshake deals and oral agreements result in “I said/they said” frustrating swearing matches like what we saw in the Kavanaugh Supreme Court confirmation hearings.
+Certainly, handshake deals and oral agreements result in “I said/they said” frustrating swearing matches like what we saw in the Kavanaugh Supreme Court confirmation hearings.

 Use Plain English and Give Examples

 Do not use legal terms or fancy language.
 Such language may have unintended meanings or connotations to judges, jurors and arbitrators.
 Use short sentences and simple grade school language.